Poseidondon/text-detoxification/reports/report_1.md

 Also, it's hard to store all the toxic words in practice.
 - Cases when replacing toxic word would inevitably lead to sense loss.
 Such cases require to reconstruct the full sentence.
-- Toxic words meaning does not affect prediction.
+- Toxic words meaning is not preserved during prediction.
 Thus, sentence content may be twisted.
+- Sometimes complex words with suffixes are not masked correctly.

 To overcome these problems, it was decided to develop an improved model.
 ## Results